ornament-orm/core/README.md

 All these methods are public.
 You can use them in your storage logic to determine how to proceed (e.g. skip an expensive `UPDATE` operation if the model `isPristine()` anyway).

+## Preventing properties from being decorated
+If your models are more than a "simple" data store, there might be properties on it you explicitly _don't_ want decorated.
+Note that any private or static property is already left alone.

+To explicitly tell Ornament to skip decoration for a public or protected property, add the attribute `Ornament\Core\NoDecoration` to it.